vicoslab/ccc-tools/README.md

 # wait for completion of all
 wait

-# you need to manually delete GPU_FILE when finished
+# you need to manually cleanup GPU_FILE when finished
 rm $GPU_FILE
 ```